NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 .. _cam_gen_prior:

-Fit prior camera
+Fit a prior camera
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

 This tool can also create a Pinhole camera approximating any camera supported by ASP, such as from ISIS cubes, RPC cameras, etc., as long as the intrinsics are known, as above.
-For that, it will shoot rays from the image corners (and also some inner points) using the provided camera that will intersect a reference DEM determining the footprint on the ground, and then the best-fit pinhole model will be created based on that.
+For that, it will shoot rays from the image corners (and also some inner points) using the provided camera that will intersect the provided DEM, determining the footprint on the ground.
+This will be used to find the best-fit pinhole model.

 In this case the corner longitude-latitude coordinates need not be specified.